Nancy-Chauhan/pm-competitive-radar/README.md

-# AI Competitive Intelligence Agent
+# PM Competitive Radar

-🤖 **AI-powered competitive intelligence using the agno framework**
+📡 **AI-powered competitive intelligence radar for Product Managers**

-Automatically analyzes competitor GitHub repositories and generates strategic insights using AI agents.
+Automatically analyzes competitor GitHub repositories and generates strategic insights using AI agents to keep PMs ahead of the competition.

 ## Features